Automattic/WP-Job-Manager/readme.txt

 * Few extra icons in font.
 * Additonal hooks in single template.
 * Pick up search_category from querystring to set default/selected category.
+* Ability to define selected_job_types for the jobs shortcode which will set the default job type filters.

 = 1.10.0 =
 * Trigger change on 'enter' when filtering jobs.